tkephart96/project_zillow/README.md

 # Project Zillow

-Predict the tax assessed values of Zillow Single Family Residential properties with transaction date in 2017
+Predict the tax assessed property value of Zillow Single Family Residential properties with transaction date in 2017

 ### Project Description

-Zillow...
+As the most-visited real estate website in the United States, Zillow and its affiliates offer customers an on-demand experience for selling, buying, renting and financing with transparency and nearly seamless end-to-end service.
+I have decided to look into the different elements that determine tax assessed property value.

 ### Project Goal

-* Discover drivers of ...
+* Discover drivers of property value
-* Use drivers to develop a machine learning model to  ...
+* Use drivers to develop a machine learning model to predict property value
-* This information could be used to further our understanding of ...
+* This information could be used to further our understanding of how Single Family properties are tax assessed for their property value

 ### Initial Thoughts

-My initial hypothesis is that drivers of ...
+My initial hypothesis is that drivers of tax assessed property value will be the elements like number of rooms, square feet, and location.

 ## The Plan

 * Acquire data from Codeup MySQL DB
 * Prepare data
   * Create Engineered columns from existing data
-* Explore data in search of drivers of ...
+* Explore data in search of drivers of property value
   * Answer the following initial questions
-    * ?
+    * Is there a correlation between area and property value?
-    * ?
+    * Is there a correlation between beds and property value?
-    * ?
+    * Is there a correlation between baths and property value?
-    * ?
+    * Is there a correlation between rooms and property value?
-* Develop a Model to predict if ...
+* Develop a Model to predict property value
   * Use drivers identified in explore to help build predictive models of different types
   * Evaluate models on train and validate data
-  * Select the best model based on ...
+  * Select the best model based on $RMSE$ and $R^2$
   * Evaluate the best model on test data
 * Draw conclusions